Biology (BIOL)

 BIOL 447 PLANT PHYLOGENY1 Credit

-The phylogenetic treatment of land plants, living and extinct.
+The phylogenetic treatment of green plants, living and extinct.

 BIOL 447L PLANT PHYLOGENY LABORATORY2 Credits

-Survey of land plant groups, with emphasis on the taxonomy and ecology of bryophytes.
+Survey of green plant groups, with emphasis on the taxonomy and ecology of bryophytes.

 BIOL 448 ETHNOBOTANY3 Credits